Migrant women and racism in Ireland

 On top of this, pregnant migrant women usually feel more vulnerable and more isolated, and many are not aware of their basic rights.
 According to Maternal Death Enquiry report (2015) migrant women accounted for 40 per cent of maternal deaths in Ireland though migrants make up at most 13 per cent of the population.
 Visa restrictions also impact on migrant women in crisis pregnancy.
 The 13th amendment to the Irish Constitution: The Right to Travel for Abortion Services discriminates against migrant women, most of whom cannot travel outside of the state without applying for re-entry visas, which can take weeks to be processed.
 Worse still, women in Direct Provision have their passports and travel documents taken from them and cannot leave the country at all.

 For women migrants who have endured long years of visa restrictions and are finally entitled to apply for Irish citizenship, the situation is not as easy as one may think.
 Despite the popular belief that foreign nationals who marry Irish citizens are automatically entitled to citizenship, there is a long journey of paying PRSI and gathering many documents for at least three years, in order to prove that the migrant lives and works in Ireland, and did not leave the country for longer than six weeks.
-The Irish Citizenship fees of €1,125 excluding solicitors’ fees is an added burden.
+The Irish Citizenship fees of €1,125 excluding solicitors’ fees are an added burden.
 The waiting time can go up to 15 months, and the compulsory citizenship ceremony now takes place in faraway Killarney, which means that candidates not only have to pay the citizenship fees, but must also miss a working day or two and swallow the travel expenses.
 In my case train tickets sold out quickly, the city was shut down as the 3,500 candidates and their guests waited in the rain to enter the over-crowded venue.
 Once inside the venue, barriers strung together from chairs and duct tape; followed by patronising speeches that undercut the solemnity of the event with a bizarre country fair atmosphere made me think of the €3.9 million the state earns from this threadbare ceremony.

 The speeches at the ceremony spoke about “the newest Irish citizens” and “becoming part of the Irish global family”.
 The utopian speech by Minister of State David Stanton mentioned “community, harmony, respect for cultural differences” so many times, simultaneously ignoring and emphasising the structural racism built into the immigration regime, the education system, employment rights, housing – all of which create many barriers for migrants.